- What we do

 Caritas Switzerland was on the spot from the beginning and supplied emergency relief.
 Together with other Caritas organisations, Caritas Switzerland distributed 6,000 tarpaulins, 24,000 blankets and 1,150 tents as well as 10 health kits, which ensure access to minimum healthcare for 30,000 people for three months.

-To enable the children to resume lessons as quickly as possible, Caritas Switzerland and Helvetas erected 100 temporary school buildings for 6,500 children.
+To enable the children to resume lessons as quickly as possible, Caritas Switzerland and Helvetas erected 200 temporary classrooms for 6,500 children.
 ‘After the earthquake, I didn’t want to go to school anymore’, remembers 15-year-old Nirmala.
 ‘I was so frightened that the school building would collapse during an aftershock and that I would die.
 But then my friends told me that someone had built temporary schools and that we would be given books if we went.
 So I went.’

 Long-term aid: 36 new, earthquake-resistant schools

 In November 2015, Caritas and Helvetas started with the reconstruction of 36 permanent school buildings for 6,500 students.
 All schools are also being equipped with access to clean drinking water and appropriate sanitary facilities.
 The local community is closely involved in the construction – parents, teaching staff and pupils give their views about the construction plans, are kept informed about the building progress, and are given training in the correct maintenance of the schools.
 The project is supported by Swiss Solidarity and partners from the international Caritas network.
 In addition, for five schools which are under construction as of spring 2018, Helvetas and Caritas can count on the support of the Swiss Red Cross.

 School as a place of safety